rombrew/phobia/doc/GettingStarted.md

 There is two parts of software:

-1. Numerical BLDC model of BLDC.
+1. Numerical model of VSI with BLDC connected.
 The model enables us to develop control code in fast cycle without hardware tests.
 It is complete enough to take into account all of motor parameters.
 2. Firmware for MCU.

 The firmware can be compiled with appropriate [GCC](https://gcc.gnu.org/)